jngo102/HKMP.PropHunt/ReadMe.md

 ### Props
 - You will have a set number of seconds to find a background object to change into and hide from the Hunters.
 Your goal is to survive until the round ends.
 - You can change into most objects that are breakable background objects.
 The size of the object will determine how much health you have; the bigger the object is, the more health you have, but the more visible you are and the larger your hitbox is, so you may not fit in some spaces.
 - You can select, translate, rotate, and scale your prop using a set of key inputs.
-These can be defined in the main menu or pause menu, under `Options > Mods > Prop Hunt`.
+These can be defined in the main menu or pause menu, under `Options > Mods > Prop Hunt Options`.
 - If there are no breakable background objects nearby and you press the key to select a prop, then you will turn back into the Knight.
 - You do not have the ability to counter-attack against Hunters as a Prop.
 You will only be able to hide and run away.